itsthesteve/react-aim/README.md

 > Note: I haven't tested a fresh install as of yet, so more steps might be needed

+## KV Viewer

+A simple admin dashboard has been started in `viewer` to display info from the KV store in a more readable manner than browsing SQLite.

+Similar deal as before:

+- `cd viewer/server; deno task start` starts the server on :8000
+- `cd viewer/client; npm run dev` starts the viewer on :5173 (can't run at the same time as the app client )

 ### Misc

 e2e testing has been set up but isn't fully fleshed out.
 I'm using playwright and it can be run via